meghanavemala/medConnect/README.md

 - 🤖 **Chatbot Assistance**: A smart chatbot to recommend doctors based on symptoms entered by the patient.
 - 📅 **Doctor Availability**: View available time slots for doctors.
 - 🛎️ **Notifications**: Get notifications for booked appointments.
-- 🧑‍⚕️ **User-Friendly Interface**: Simple and intuitive UI built with Streamlit.
+- 🧑‍⚕️ **Admin Interface**: Admin can manage patient appointments, doctor and patient details.

 ---